Frequently Asked Questions

 We have a select group of therapists credentialed with Medicare/Medicaid.
 Give us a call to check if they have any availability!

 Yes.
 Telehealth appointments are conducted through our Portal platform.
 We’ll assist you in creating a login to access the link.
-Please note, due to legal restrictions, telehealth services are only available to residents of Utah, where our therapists are licensed.
+Please note, due to legal restrictions, Telehealth services are only available to residents of Utah, where our therapists are licensed.

 Individual, Couples and Family Therapy: